openflighthpc/flight-report/README.md

 For a user to have access to encrypted checks and have their checks automatically saved to a report file they will need to be in the privileged users list in the config file.

+### [Optional] Check Questions

+A check can ask some questions to a user too which will be exported as environment variables to the shell.
+A questions file must:
+- Be in the same directory as the script
+- Be named the same but end with `.sh.questions`

+The formatting of this file is the same as the `questions.yaml` file for Issues.

 ### Encrypted Checks

 Encrypted checks are useful for allowing only certain users entrusted with a decryption password to be able to execute the tests (without exposing the content of the scripts to unauthorised users).